-A key contributor to Moldova’s future growth will be development of SMEs.
-SMEs are the backbone of Moldova’s economy, in 2016 99% of businesses in Moldova were SMEs, with micro enterprises make-up 93% of the business population.
-Additionally, SMEs contribute almost 66% of total value add to Moldovan economy and make-up 63% of employment.
+A key contributor to Moldova’s future growth will be the development of SMEs.
+SMEs are the backbone of Moldova’s economy, in 2016 99% of businesses in Moldova were SMEs, with micro-enterprises make-up 93% of the business population.
+Additionally, SMEs contribute almost 66% of total value add to the Moldovan economy and make-up 63% of employment.
 However, women’s entrepreneurship rates are lower, 25% of SMEs are owned by women.
-Growth among women owned firms has remained lower in recent years in four of seven industries in Moldova.
-However, women owned businesses appear to be more stable and less likely to fail.
+Growth among women-owned firms has remained lower in recent years in four of seven industries in Moldova.
+However, women-owned businesses appear to be more stable and less likely to fail.
 Women run enterprises are more engaged with hiring and developing women.
 Empowering women entrepreneurs will be vital to furthering Moldova’s growth and development.

 CEED has been active in empowering women entrepreneurs in Moldova for several years, providing and an array of business and leadership programming.
 CEED Moldova has partnered with local private sector stakeholders as well as large donors to help facilitate entrepreneurial growth and development.
 In 2019, the center had 65 active members and 28% of members are women-led enterprises.
 There are over 165 active enterprises and entrepreneurs in the broader community who actively engage with CEED programming.